3 ways of spotting magnesium deficiency in your kids by Good Health

 Sources of magnesium

-Some of the highest dietary sources of magnesium are from nuts and seeds, particularly almonds, hazelnuts, brazil nuts, cashew nuts, and pumpkin seeds; however, the minerals in plant seeds – nuts, seeds, beans, and grains, are bound to compounds that prevent the seed from germinating too early.
+Some of the highest dietary sources of magnesium are from nuts and seeds, particularly almonds, hazelnuts, Brazil nuts, cashew nuts, and pumpkin seeds; however, the minerals in plant seeds—nuts, seeds, beans, and grains—are bound to compounds that prevent the seed from germinating too early.
 Unfortunately, those compounds also prevent the absorption of the minerals in our body.
-The Weston A. Price foundation has tips on how traditional people “detoxified” and prepared these foods.
-The content of magnesium in fresh produce is affected by the magnesium content of the soil it’s grown in and there are also other plant compounds in vegetables that restrict the absorption of magnesium.
-The most bioavailable sources of magnesium are animal foods, particularly milk, fish, shellfish, and poultry.
+The Weston A. Price Foundation has tips on how traditional people “detoxified” and prepared these foods.
+The content of magnesium in fresh produce is affected by the magnesium content of the soil within which it’s grown, and there are also other plant compounds in vegetables that restrict the absorption of magnesium.
+The most bioavailable sources of magnesium are animal foods, particularly natural animal milk and dairy products, fish, shellfish, red meats, and poultry.

-It’s important to monitor magnesium levels as chronic deficiency can influence conditions of the metabolism, heart, and bone health.
-If supplementation is required, for kids older than 12 years old we have Organic Magnesium Ultra is a high strength formula that is free of Magnesium-oxide.
+It’s important to monitor magnesium levels, as chronic deficiency can adversely influence healthy growth and lead to conditions of the metabolism, heart, and bone health.
+If supplementation is required, for kids older than 12 years old, we have Organic Magnesium Ultra, which is a high-strength formula that is free of magnesium oxide.
 Organic Magnesium Ultra is fast acting and easily absorbed.

-If the kids struggle to swallow tablets or are under 12 and don’t need a full 220mg tablet dose, we have Magnesium Easy-to-swallow smaller capsules at 150mg dose, and for the young ones we have Magnesium Kids, which is also a great tasting chewable tablet with flexible dosing depending on their age.
+If the kids struggle to swallow tablets or are under 12 and don’t need a full 220 mg tablet dose, we have Magnesium Easy-to-Swallow smaller capsules at a 150 mg dose, and for the young ones we have Magnesium Kids, which is also a great-tasting chewable tablet with flexible dosing depending on their age.

 FAQs